imouatsi/Stock_HR/docs/BEGINNERS_GUIDE.md

 ---

-Now you're ready to use the Stock & HR Management System!
+Now you're ready to use 404 ENTERPRISE!
 As you get more comfortable, explore more features and functionalities.

+## 💰 Currency

+404 ENTERPRISE uses the Algerian Dinar (DZD) as the default currency throughout the application.
+All financial transactions, invoices, and reports will display amounts in DZD.